section-engineering-education/engineering-education/content/articles/pm2-with-nodejs/index.md

 ### What is Node JS?

-Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser and whose architecture is based on single-threaded non-blocking concurrent io.
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser and whose architecture is based on single-threaded non-blocking concurrent input/output.
 It is a lightweight web framework and very friendly to beginners.

 Node.js is written in C, C++, and JavaScript, and it is built on the open-source V8 JavaScript engine which also powers JS in browsers such as Google Chrome.
 As V8 supports new features in JavaScript, they are incorporated into Node.

+V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
+It is used in Chrome and in Node.js, among others.
+To know more about it you can visit to the official documentation via [this link](https://v8.dev/).

 It also has access to a C++ library called Libuv which provides Node.js to have access to OS, filesystem, and to the event, loop to manage asynchronous operations.